 - Baking Powder: The baking helps the cupcakes rise once they hit the heat of the oven.

-- Whole Eggs: The egg yolks provide flavor and fat helping to create a soft cupcake.
+- Large Eggs: The egg yolks provide flavor and fat helping to create a soft cupcake.
 The egg whites provide structure to the cupcake.

 - Pure Vanilla Extract: Vanilla extract bumps up the flavor of these cupcakes.